Diablo5G/ELK-Stack-Project/README.md

 - Add your new VM to the Ansible hosts file.
 - Create a new Ansible playbook to use for your new ELK virtual machine.
 - From your Ansible container, add the new VM to Ansible's hosts file.
-   - RUN 'nano /etc/ansible/hosts' and put your IP with 'ansible_python_interpreter=/usr/bin/python3'
+   - RUN `nano /etc/ansible/hosts` and put your IP with `ansible_python_interpreter=/usr/bin/python3`

 ![hosts file editing](https://github.com/Diablo5G/ELK-Stack-Project/blob/main/Resources/Images/ConfigELK.png)

 - In the below play, representing the header of the YAML file, I defined the title of my playbook based on the playbook's main goal by setting the keyword 'name:' to: "Configure Elk VM with Docker".
+Next, I defined the user account for the SSH connection, by setting the keyword 'remote_user:' to "sysadmin" then activated privilege escalation by setting the keyword 'become:' to "true".

  The playbook implements the following tasks: